ding-lab/CromwellRunner/A_YAML/README.md

 We require a run list to be provided, which lists all input pairs for each run explicitly.

-To be compatible with YAML creation, require the following columns in the file ../dat/RUN_LIST.dat
+To be compatible with YAML creation, require the following columns (RUNLIST4 format)
     run_name
     case
     datafile1_uuid
     datafile2_uuid

-Also, require that BamMap v3 format is available
+However, the format is more flexible if you edit parameters scripts in config/Scripts, which get the entire line of the RUN_LIST once the run name is matched.

 Example:
 ```